Boca Raton, FL Solar Panels

 Learn MoreFrequently Asked Questions

 Yes, Boca Raton has net metering through Florida Power & Light (FPL).
-FPL offers 1:1 net metering, meaning you receive full retail rate credits for excess electricity your solar panels send to the grid.
+FPL offers 1:1 net metering, meaning solar customers receive a full retail-rate credit for every kilowatt-hour of excess electricity sent back to the grid.
+Credits carry over month to month on a per-kWh basis throughout the year.

-Yes, solar panels increase home value in Boca Raton.
-Research shows that homes with solar energy systems sell for approximately 4.1% more than comparable homes without solar, according to Zillow’s analysis of home sales across the United States.
+Yes, solar panels can increase your home value in Boca Raton.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+In a market like Boca Raton, where home values are already high, that premium can represent a meaningful dollar amount.